Current Faculty Research Projects

-Department of Linguistics faculty members are engaged in a wide variety of fascinating research projects that are yielding important new insights about human interactions.
+Department of Linguistics faculty members are engaged in a wide variety of fascinating research projects that are yielding important new insights about human languages, interactions, and behaviors.
+These projects are all accurate and updated as of the date present on each article.

 Like all linguists, computational linguists are interested in human language.
 But the methods they use to study natural language set them apart.
 They study language in the context of computation, which often involves programming machines to do some sort of Natural Language Processing (NLP).